Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Structure in Data

-As in the previous subsection, we emphasize the difference between the \textit{mathematical} representation of data and the \textit{computational} representation of data.
+As in the previous subsection, we emphasize the difference between the \textit{mathematical structure} of data and the \textit{computational representation} of data.
 Until now, we described data as signals represented as functions $x$ over a domain.
 However, most of the time, the functions $x$ are discretized in the computer.
 For example, the domain of a function representing a 2D color image as the signal $x: \mathbb{R}^2 \mapsto \mathbb{R}^{3}$ is discretized into a grid with $p^2$ pixels, where each pixel has a value in $\mathbb{R}^{3}$.
 The data point $x$ is therefore represented, in the computer, by an array of length $p^2*3$.

-A recent line of research\textemdash the literature of operators and neural operators \citep{kovachki2023neural}\textemdash offers a different approach by treating each data point $x$ as a continuous function without discretization.
+A recent line of research, the literature of operators and neural operators \citep{kovachki2023neural}, offers a different approach by treating each data point $x$ as a continuous function without discretization.

 \paragraph*{Remark: Opportunities} The cases of manifold-valued signals on manifold domain, topological-valued signals on topological domains, or topological-valued signals on manifold domains are not included in the table, since they have rarely been considered in the machine learning and deep learning literatures.
-These classes represents an interesting avenue for future research.
+These classes represent an avenue for future research.

-\paragraph*{Remark: Data as Spaces} Beyond data as coordinates and data as signals, a third class of data types can be considered: \textit{data as spaces}.
-In this class, a data point may instead represent an entire space: the data point $x$ \textit{is} a manifold or topological space itself.
-For example, consider a dataset of molecules.
-Each molecule $x$ can be represented as a distinct graph that captures the molecular structure, with nodes representing atoms and edges representing bonds.
-The dataset is comprised of the set of different graphs.
-Alternatively, the dataset may consist of 3D surface scans of the human body, e.g., a dataset of heart surfaces\textemdash each data point $x$ is a distinct manifold.
-Most of the time, however, there is additional information associated with each data point $x$, so that $x$ is not only a space.
+\paragraph*{Remark: Data as Spaces} Beyond data as coordinates and data as signals, a third class can be considered: \textit{data as spaces}, where a data point $x$ \textit{is} itself a manifold or topological space.
+For example, in a molecular dataset, each molecule $x$ can be represented as a graph capturing its structure, with atoms as nodes and bonds as edges; the dataset is then a collection of graphs.
+Similarly, in datasets of 3D scans, such as heart surfaces, each $x$ is a distinct manifold.
+However, in most cases, $x$ carries additional structure beyond its topology.
+A molecule, for instance, is not only defined by atomic bonds but also by the 3D positions of its atoms—thus represented as a signal from a graph $\Omega$ to $\mathbb{R}^3$, as in Card S5.
+Likewise, heart surfaces are described by 3D coordinates at each point, making each $x$ a signal from a manifold $M$ to $\mathbb{R}^3$.
+Consequently, these examples ultimately fall into the category of data as signals.